 Summary

-By request, a list of fun things to do in SF (primarily geared towards newcomers, but also fun for locals!).
+A list of fun things to do in SF (primarily geared towards newcomers, but also fun for locals!).

 This list is in no particular order.
 It is still work in progress.
 Highlights/favorites will have a star next to them.